 These options are suitable for patients who are unable to tolerate dentures and still have some of their natural teeth present.

-This treatment is used for patients who no longer want to wear dentures which can move or slip out of place.
+This treatment is used for patients who no longer want to wear dentures that can move or slip out of place.

-With All on 4, a number of titanium screws are placed into the jaw bone at one time.
-These act as the base for a permanent prosthesis which can replace an entire row of missing teeth and is screwed or cemented into place.
+With All on 4, several titanium screws are placed into the jaw bone at one time.
+These act as the base for a permanent prosthesis that can replace an entire row of missing teeth and is screwed or cemented into place.